 The Tasks and Gardening Chores of March

 With Spring just around the corner, it is time to get serious and get the garden ready!
 The fickle weather of March makes it impossible to set exact dates and schedules for planting, so proceed with caution!

 Shrub and Tree Care

+In most areas it is still possible to do dormant spraying of fruit trees until the 15th.
+After that date dilute the spray by 1/2.
 Spraying should only be done on a still day with the temperature above 40 degrees F.

-as long as the flower buds haven't swelled or broken open.
+You can still safely transplant Azaleas and other small shrubs as long as the flower buds haven't swelled or broken open.